lovelysystems/lovely.microblog/docs/docs/frontend_blogposts.rst

 Within the refresh method we use RestKit to fetch all objects at `/blogposts`.
-Because RestKit is configured to map the results of `/blogposts` as BlogPost models, we just have to assign the mapped results to `self.blogPosts` and to reload the `TableView`.
+Because RestKit is configured to map the results of `/blogposts` as BlogPost models, we just have to assign the mapped results to `self.blogPosts` and reload the `TableView`.

 If you start the backend and the ios app, you should see the created blogposts.